NEW OpenAI Structured Outputs with Label Studio 🚀

 Target projects must meet the following criteria:

-• The labeling configuration for the project must use single class classification (e.g. choice="single").
+• The labeling configuration for the project must be compatible with the Type you selected above:

-• The project must include text data (e.g. it cannot only include unsupported data types such as image, audio, video).
+• The project must include text data.
+While it can include other data types such as images or video, it must include <Text>.

 • You must have access to the project.
 If you are in the Manager role, you need to be added to the project to have access.